Definition of happy in English:

-- A place where success or enjoyment is obtained: this should prove a happy hunting ground for those in search of a bargain[originally referring to the optimistic hope of American Indians for good hunting grounds in the afterlife]More example sentences
+- A place where success or enjoyment is obtained.[Originally referring to the optimistic hope of American Indians for good hunting grounds in the afterlife]Example sentences

 - Thirsk proved a happy hunting ground for City of York VI as they beat the home side's second string 4-1.

 - South Yorkshire proved to be a happy hunting ground for Heworth's Neil Smith as he landed one of the county's major prizes.